ucdavis/qc_simulator/README.md

 -> `num_qubits`: number of qubits of the quantum system.

--> `list_type`: Two options:
+-> `list_type`: A string with two options:

->-- `indices` if you want to initialise a specific qubit state with probability 1 or a uniform superposition over particular qubit states
+>-- `"indices"` if you want to initialise a specific qubit state with probability 1 or a uniform superposition over particular qubit states

->-- `amplitudes` if you want to specify the individual amplitudes of the state
+>-- `"amplitudes"` if you want to specify the individual amplitudes of the state

 -> `lis`: Two possibilities: